 IM, SubQ: Initial: 1 to 1.5 mg; may repeat every 4 to 6 hours as needed

 Conversion from oral oxymorphone to parenteral oxymorphone: Initiate parenteral oxymorphone with approximately one-tenth (1/10) of the total daily oral dose and administer in 4 or 6 equally divided doses.
 Due to patient variability, closely monitor patient for analgesia and adverse reactions upon conversion.

 Immediate release: Acute pain:

-Opioid-naive: Initial: 5 to 10 mg every 4 to 6 hours as needed (American Pain Society [Miaskowski, 2008]).
+Opioid-naive: Initial: 5 to 10 mg every 4 to 6 hours as needed (American Pain Society [Miaskowski 2016]).
 Dosage adjustment should be based on level of analgesia, side effects, pain intensity, and patient comorbidities.

-Currently on stable dose of parenteral oxymorphone: Approximately 10 times the total daily parenteral requirement.
-The calculated total oral daily amount should be given in 4 to 6 equally divided doses.
+Conversion from a stable dose of parenteral oxymorphone: Initiate oral oxymorphone with approximately 10 times the total daily parenteral requirement administered in 4 to 6 equally divided doses.

-Currently on other opioids: Use standard conversion chart to convert total daily dose of current opioid to oxymorphone equivalent.
-Generally start with one-half (1/2) the calculated total daily oxymorphone dosage and administer in divided doses every 4 to 6 hours.
+Conversion from other opioids: Use standard conversion chart to convert total daily dose of current opioid to oxymorphone equivalent.
+Generally, start with one-half (1/2) the calculated total daily oxymorphone dosage and administer in divided doses every 4 to 6 hours.

 Extended release: Chronic pain:

 Opioid-naive (use as the first opioid analgesic or in patients who are not opioid tolerant): Initial: 5 mg every 12 hours.